anttieskola/anttieskola/README.md

 - I’m the app-slinger, hacking away via API (and cringing at “OpenAI-compatible”).

 Thanks if you read this far  🙏✨ All is 100% true, AI just makes it sound so wild and good, remember I am not too young anymore little over 40 already 👨‍🦲👍 So been around computers of all kind since age of 9 I think.
 Playing around with computers at fathers workplace, schools and everywhere there were some, until got my first own 486 DX2, 8 MB of ram, 512MB hard-disk beast with sound blaster sound card without MIDI support.

+Best memory was playing with friend using selfmade zero modem cable.
+Then using HEX editor for Ultima to get out of the damm starting city.